 How to Love God When You Feel God Has Let You Down

-How do you maintain a fervent love for God when you feel God has let you down.
-What do you do when you feel God has treated you unfairly, left you unprotected, undefended or abandoned?
+How do you maintain a genuine love for God when you feel God has let you down.
+What do you do when you feel God has mistreated you, left you unprotected or abandoned?
 How do you respond to the seeds that lie within you questioning His love and your lack?

-How do you keep the pursuit of God the main thing when you feel that the One you’re in pursuit of has, in someway, short-changed you and left you hanging out to dry?
-It’s not easy.
+How do you keep your heart in revival when you feel that the One you're devoted to has, in some way, short-changed you and left you hanging out to dry?
+It's not easy.

 I have to admit, been there, done that.